Privacy & Security

 Do you use analytics or tracking?

-No. No Google Analytics, no cookies for tracking, no fingerprinting.
-The only cookie is your encrypted session token.
-We also send a Permissions-Policy header to block FLoC and similar tracking technologies.
+No. No Google Analytics, no tracking cookies, no fingerprinting.
+The only cookie is a random session token (httpOnly, Secure, SameSite=Strict).
+The database only stores its SHA-256 hash.
+We also send a Permissions-Policy header that blocks FLoC, the Topics API, camera, microphone and geolocation.

 Should I use my real name as username?